gitlabhq/omnibus-gitlab/README.md

 modules required to make GitLab work.
 These modules are listed in [files/gitlab-selinux/README.md](files/gitlab-selinux/README.md).

-NSA, if you're reading this, we'd really appreciate it if you could contribute back a SELinux profile for omnibus-gitlab.
+NSA, if you're reading this, we'd really appreciate it if you could contribute back a SELinux profile for omnibus-gitlab :)
+Of course, if anyone else is reading this, you're welcome to contribute the SELinux profile too.

 ## Logs